ibexa/documentation-developer/docs/commerce/cart/quick_order.md

 # Quick order

 The quick order form allows users to efficiently process big orders through the storefront.
-Customers don't need to browse the countless store pages, they can fill in a provided list with products' SKU number and quality or import their own list into the system directly.
+Customers don't need to browse the countless store pages, they can fill in a provided list with products' SKU number and quantity or upload their own list into the system directly.
 Quick order forms can be used by registered and guest users.

 ## Quick order flows